 The result is a disjointed customer experience that completely negates all pre-click efforts.
 If your ad is personalized enough to drive a click, but the landing page is a generic catch-all for campaign traffic, then the post-click stage won’t be relevant enough to produce conversions.
 Unless your goal is awareness only, a campaign without conversions is an unsuccessful one.

-That’s why every ad should have its own dedicated post-click experience.
+That’s why every ad should have its own dedicated post-click landing page.
 Advertisers should have the same “target, test, refine” mindset that they have about ads.
-For each personalized pre-click experience, there should be an equally personalized post-click experience to match.
+For each personalized pre-click experience, there should be an equally personalized post-click landing page to match.
 This balances the campaign, delivering on the promise of relevance made in the pre-click stage.

 The difficulty with post-click personalization